Ulls/serverless-on-kubernetes/README.md

 ```
 reboot
 ```
-You're not back outside your VM.
+You're now back outside your VM.
 It'll come back up in about a minute.
 When it does, ssh back into the box and check the status of selinux.
 ```
 vagrant ssh
 sudo su